brisvag/blik/README.md

 **`blik`** is a tool for visualising and interacting with cryo-ET and subtomogram averaging data.
 It leverages the fast, multi-dimensional [napari viewer](https://napari.org) and the scientific python stack.

 **DISCLAIMER**: this package is in development phase.
-Expect frequent bugs and crashes.
+Expect bugs and crashes.
 Please, report them on the issue tracker and ask if anything is unclear!

 ## Installation